julieconnors/tabulate-frontend/notes.md

     - would that be a training option with a fee of 0?

 RIDES
- - fetch rides in container and pass to rides
+  - add day sheet search route and container

 ADD HORSE